 8. Supply Chain Onshoring in Critical Industries

 India’s restrictions on the export of more than two dozen active pharmaceutical ingredients, announced in early March, sparked alarm in European medical circles and previewed a possible breakdown in the global pharmaceutical trade, according to a Reuters report.
-Weeks later, India’s decision to restrict the export of a malaria drug touted without evidence as an effective COVID-19 treatment sparked further worry about shortages of a substance that has been proven effective in treating the tropical mosquito-borne illness, one of the developing world’s leading causes of preventable death, according to The New York Times.
+Weeks later, India’s decision to restrict the export of a malaria drug touted without evidence as an effective COVID-19 treatment sparked further worry about shortages of a substance that has been proven effective in treating the tropical mosquito-borne illness, one of the developing world’s leading causes of preventable death.

 Should the COVID-19 pandemic expose further shortcomings in the world’s pharmaceutical supply chain, governments concerned about their ability to respond to a future pandemic — and more mundane public health needs as well — could pressure domestic pharmaceutical companies to onshore production of critical drug ingredients.
 The same scenario could play out in other health care-adjacent applications, such as ventilator and respirator production.